 “You look like you need a vacation..” said John.
 David shrugged, “Yeah, I guess, haven't had one in a while huh?” as his eyes drifted into the distance and his mind contemplated when's the last time he truly felt at peace.

-At this point everyone knows that taking breaks, be it in minutes, hours, days or entire vacation weeks is beneficial to us, as long as we don't touch work during these breaks.
+At this point, everyone knows that taking breaks, be it in minutes, hours, days, or entire vacation weeks is beneficial to us, as long as we don't touch work during these breaks.
 There's been a plethora of studies on that.
-And it is an obvious choice for burnout, stress and perhaps other forms of negative workplace experiences.
+It is an obvious choice for burnout, stress, and perhaps other forms of negative workplace experiences.

 What's going on?

-Looking at some numbers (WHO) [1] – in the Netherlands it is estimated that around 58% of work-related disabilities are related to mental health, similarly the UK reports that 30-40% of work absences can be attributed towards some form of mental illness.
-Worldwide, it is estimated that around 15% of workers suffer from a diagnosed mental disorder, and depression and anxiety cuts out about 12 billion working days every year, or about 1 trillion US$ in lost productivity.
+Looking at some numbers (WHO) [1] – in the Netherlands, it is estimated that around 58% of work-related disabilities are related to mental health, similarly the UK reports that 30-40% of work absences can be attributed to some form of mental illness.
+Worldwide, it is estimated that around 15% of workers suffer from a diagnosed mental disorder, and depression and anxiety cut out about 12 billion working days every year, or about 1 trillion US$ in lost productivity.

 Why does it matter at work?